philosodad/com.johnpdaigle/source/complexable/2017-10-09-mock-responses-with-stash.html.markdown

 We've refactored, and now we want to add an endpoint.
 In particular, I'd like to get all the asteroids that will make their closest approach today.
 Fortunately, NASA has a useful `/feed` endpoint that takes a start and end date as arguments.
 To write the failing test, we'll add another library to our codebase.
 [Faker](https://hex.pm/packages/faker) is a good library for generating fake data of various kinds, such as dates, addresses, and of course styles of beer.
 We use Faker at work mostly for dates, addresses and to generate fake car make and model names.
 Here, we're interested in the date functionality.

-We'll also want to add another stub, this wone with a real JSON response from the feed api.
+We'll also want to add another stub, this one with a real JSON response from the feed api.
 We'll again use the `Stubs` module to import the file, and add the stub to the test setup:

     :::elixir
     asteroids_response =